ThreeSixtyGiving/standard/documentation/technical/index.md

 - Easy to use: offering a simple spreadsheet format for publishing and using data, backed up by a structured data model, developer-friendly JSON serialisation, and conversion tools.
 - Comprehensive:  Supporting in-depth analysis of grants, grantees, and beneficiaries to provide a 360 degree view of grantmaking.

-This part of this guide provides the technical reference information on publishing using the 360Giving Data Standard.
+This section of this site provides the technical reference information on publishing using the 360Giving Data Standard.

 The content assumes some technical knowledge.

 In this guidance you will find:
 - Full schema documentation